cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Rules

-• Any enters-the-battlefield abilities of the copied permanent will trigger when the token enters the battlefield.
-Any “as [this permanent] enters the battlefield” or “[this permanent] enters the battlefield with” abilities of the chosen permanent will also work.
+• Any enters-the-battlefield abilities of a copied artifact will trigger when the token enters the battlefield.
+Any "as [this artifact] enters the battlefield" or "[this artifact] enters the battlefield with" abilities of the artifact will also work.

-• If the copied permanent is a token, the token created with Saheeli copies the original characteristics of that token as stated by the effect that created that token.
+• If a copied artifact is a token, the token that's created copies the original characteristics of that token as stated by the effect that created the token.

-• If the copied permanent is copying something else (for example, if the copied permanent is an Altered Ego), then the token enters the battlefield as whatever that permanent copied.
+• If a copied artifact is copying something else (for example, if the copied artifact is a Sculpting Steel), then the token enters the battlefield as whatever that artifact copied.

-• The token copies exactly what was printed on the original permanent and nothing else (unless that permanent is copying something else or is a token; see below).
-It doesn't copy whether that permanent is tapped or untapped, whether it has any counters on it or Auras and Equipment attached to it, or any non-copy effects that have changed its power, toughness, types, color, or so on.
+• While resolving Saheeli's third ability, each token copies exactly what was printed on the original artifact and nothing else (unless that artifact is copying something else or is a token; see below).
+It doesn't copy whether that artifact is tapped or untapped, whether it has any counters on it or Auras attached to it, or any non-copy effects that have changed its types, color, or so on.

 • Prices